grycap/ec3/doc/source/ec3.rst

    Path to the authorization file, see :ref:`auth-file`.

-.. option:: -u <url>, --xmlrpc-url <url>
+.. option:: -u <url>, --restapi-url <url>

-   URL to the IM XML-RPC external service.
+   URL to the IM REST API external service.

 .. option:: -y, --yes